xiaomingfuckeasylife/Jinter/README.md

     "tableName": "Jinter", // tell Jinter what's the name that you want to create in the Db.
     "jsonDataType": [      // tell Jinter what are the type's of these Columns.
         {
-            "isNullable": false, // so we know this column's can not be set to null "columnName": "id",  // so we know this column's name is id "columnType": "int", // so we know this column's type is int "columnLength": 11,  // so we know this column's length is 11
+            "isNullable": false, // so we know this column can not be set to null "columnName": "id",  // so we know this column's name is id "columnType": "int", // so we know this column's type is int "columnLength": 11,  // so we know this column's length is 11